 Morocco, with its vibrant culture, houses numerous civilizations and religions.
 From Romans in the north to sub-Saharan Africans in the South, a mutual harmony persists in the land.
 This diversity is conclusive of the fact that Moroccan interior design is rich, vibrant, eclectic and inspirational.
-It has become quite popular around the world with few of its unusual elements like arched doorways and intricate carvings.
+It has become quite popular around the world esp few of its unusual elements like arched doorways and intricate carvings.

 Browse through the following article to get an idea of how Moroccan interior design will add an exciting as well as mystical touch to your space.

 Moroccan interior design, inspired by Moorish or Spanish architecture, was prevalent even during the 6th and 18th century.

 Even after the 18th-century, Moorish architecture continues to exist and can still be seen in the Arab nations of North Africa and on the Iberian Peninsula.

 The Moroccan style of interior design primarily consists of arches, courtyards, domes along with decorative tile works.
 Each of these components can be seen in the image above.

 The combination of Moroccan and Scandinavian designs offer a simple yet great look to your house.
 As is evident, the room has preserved its Moroccan feel, while drawing in subtle inspirations from Scandinavian style.

 The Moroccan horseshoe can be easily seen across mosques and serves as a beautiful frame for art pieces or designs.

 Colorful textiles, wall hangings, and upholstery, are essential Moroccan interior design elements.